My Sister's Room

 My Sister's Room (MSR) is a lesbian bar in Atlanta, Georgia.
-It is one of the few remaining lesbian bars in the nation.
+It is one of the few remaining lesbian bars in the nation and the longest running lesbian bar in Georgia.
 It was opened in 1996 and remains a lesbian-owned and operated bar but welcomes the entire LGBTQIA community.
 Pictures of My Sister's Room in the 1990s are in Emory University's permanent photo collection.

 The owners credit their longevity to being a safe queer space with good vibes and intoxicating energy.

 MSR originally was located in the Midtown area of Atlanta.
 It then moved to the popular lesbian Atlanta suburb Decatur, Georgia from 1997-2006 until the building was sold to build condos and they moved to the bar district of East Atlanta Village.
 In 2011 the bar was sold to Jen-Chase Daniels and Jami Maguire.

 In the summer of 2015, My Sister's Room moved back to a larger space in the most LGBT-friendly part of Midtown Atlanta, also referred to as the "gayborhood".
 MSR has been forced to move locations 3 times in Midtown by buildings being torn down by developers.
 In 2022 They moved to their current 8000 sq ft spot, a two-story dance venue at 1104 Crescent Ave just blocks from Piedmont Park.